Musfiq0/enhanced-screens-comparison/README.md

 5. Try turning it off and on again (seriously)

 ### "VapourSynth errors everywhere!"
-- Don't panic, it'll fall back to OpenCV
+- Don't panic!
+The tool automatically falls back to OpenCV, then PIL
 - Install VapourSynth properly if you want the best quality
-- Check `python comparev2.py --demo` to see what's detected
+- Check `python comparev2.py --demo` to see what backends are detected
+- All console output is color-coded to help identify the active backend

 ### "Upload failed!"
 - Check your internet connection